christie-nhs-data-science/DQMaRC/docs/source/getting_started/welcome_page.rst

 How To Access DQMaRC?
 ---------------------
-See below how you can access :ref:`DQMaRC <api.DQMaRC>` either by installing it through pip or conda, or by accessing the user friendly graphical user interface (GUI).
+See below how you can access :ref:`DQMaRC <api.DQMaRC>` either by installing it through pip, or by accessing the user friendly graphical user interface (GUI).

 Python Installation
 ^^^^^^^^^^^^^^^^^^^